mxpiotrowski/corcon-glossary/README.md

 {lang=fr}
 ```

-⚠ There is a slight problem, because Pandoc doesn’t support the combination of this type of attributes with citations, and Cosma currently doesn’t support fenced divs like
+⚠ There is a slight problem, because Pandoc doesn’t support the combination of this type of attributes with citations, and Cosma currently doesn’t support neither fenced divs like

 ```
 ::: {lang=fr}